Squarepusher: 1995–1999: Warp

-Jenkinson accepted a five-album record contract with Warp Records in December 1995.
-This led him to defer his studies at Chelsea Art College.
-Early in 1996, James completed the compilation process for Feed Me Weird Things, which was made from over 50 tracks that Jenkinson had given him on DAT, which were recorded from late 1994 to 1995.
-Around the same time James and Jenkinson recorded two tracks together, one of which was subsequently edited by Jenkinson and released as "Freeman Hardy & Willis Acid" on the We Are Reasonable People compilation album in 1998.
-Jenkinson's contribution to the other track was reinterpreted and released as "Happy Little Wilberforce" on the Alt.
-Frequencies compilation released on Worm Interface in 1996.
-1996 saw Jenkinson starting to be offered performances both in the UK and in continental Europe.
+In 1995, Jenkinson contributed a remix to DJ Food's "Refried Food" remix EP, released on Ninja Tune.
+The remix led Ninja Tune to offer Jenkinson a record contract, which - along with another offer from Belgium's R&S Records - he declined in favor of a contract offered by Warp Records.
+Jenkinson accepted the five-album record contract with Warp in December 1995.

 Early that year Jenkinson made the acquaintance of Talvin Singh who offered him a slot at his club night "Anokha" held at the Blue Note Club in Hoxton Square, London.
 Jenkinson and Singh went on to play together on several occasions during this period, including improvised sessions at the end of the night at Anokha, one of which featured guitarist Guthrie Govan, and also at the first Big Chill Festival in 1996.

-Shortly after the release of Feed Me Weird Things came "Port Rhombus" which was Jenkinson's (by now known as Squarepusher) first release on Warp Records.
+Shortly after the release of Feed Me Weird Things came the Port Rhombus EP, Jenkinson's first release on Warp Records.
 The title track was initially a remix of a track by Ken Ishii, commissioned by R&S Records in Belgium.
 However, the remix was rejected on the basis of it having insufficient similarity to Ishii's piece.
 "Significant Others" used the DR660 drum machine running through a spring reverb, that Squarepusher found at a jumble sale.

 Using the same equipment from the sessions that produced the majority of Feed Me Weird Things, Squarepusher now set about working on the material for his first album for Warp, Hard Normal Daddy.
 His broad conception for this record was "to push away from the jazz influence that was being felt at the time to a more soundtrack-type of sound".
 According to Squarepusher, he was listening to—amongst other things—early Lalo Schifrin and the "Deathwish" soundtrack by Herbie Hancock around this time.
 However, the album also contains some abrupt diversions into quite different musical territory, evidenced in what Squarepusher calls the "Industrial Psychedelia" of "Chin Hippy" and "Rustic Raver".